315+ Telescopes Ranked

 If you happen to be stuck with a SkyView Pro 8, the main accessory we’d recommend is a 6mm “gold-line” eyepiece.
 It’ll give you 166x, which is a good magnification for viewing smaller deep-sky objects, the Moon, the planets, and double stars, without pushing beyond what the mediocre optics of these scopes—or typical atmospheric conditions—can handle.

-An ultra-high-contrast or “UHC” nebula filter screws onto your eyepiece and provides a contrast enhancement to many of the emission nebulae that dot the night sky, like the Orion Nebula, the Lagoon, and the Swan.
+An ultra-high-contrast, or “UHC,” nebula filter screws onto your eyepiece and provides a contrast enhancement to many of the emission nebulae that dot the night sky, like the Orion Nebula, the Lagoon, and the Swan.
 It also makes borderline-invisible targets like the Veil and Rosette Nebula much easier to see, especially under less-than-ideal viewing conditions like light pollution or moonlight.
 The Orion UltraBlock is our pick and comes in 1.25” and 2” sizes – get the 2” model if you plan on using 2” oculars at all, as it can simply screw onto the 2” to 1.25” adapter for use with 1.25” eyepieces.

 What can you see with Orion Skyview Pro 8 EQ?

-The SkyView Pro 8” has a large enough aperture that it is great for viewing deep-sky objects.
-You’ll be able to resolve the outskirts of globular clusters like M2, M3, M13, M15, M22, and M92 into individual stars at high magnification, as well as colorful planetary nebulae and their tiny details when atmospheric conditions allow.
-Open star clusters look magnificent, and will dazzle with colors too.
+I could resolve the outskirts of globular clusters like M2, M3, M13, M15, M22, and M92 into individual stars at high magnification, as well as colorful planetary nebulae and their tiny details when atmospheric conditions allow.
+Open star clusters look magnificent and will dazzle with colors too.

-The visibility of galaxies and any other sort of extended, non-stellar objects with any telescope is heavily influenced by your light pollution levels.
 Only the brightest galaxies can be seen as ghostly vestiges of their true selves under a light-polluted sky, with little to no detail visible besides the occasional dust lane or elongated ovoid shape.
-At a dark sky site with the Milky Way clearly visible overhead, an 8” telescope like the SkyView Pro—even with its mediocre optics—will show you details of thousands of galaxies and the beautiful spiral arms of several dozen of them, whereas under the city sky, only the brightest galaxies can be seen as pale, dim fuzzballs.
-Under dark skies, however, you’ll be able to easily see the spiral arms of M51 and M33 (M101 and M81 are a bit tougher), the dust lanes of M82 and M108, and numerous details in the Andromeda Galaxy, M31, such as its two orbiting companions, M32 and M110, a clump of stars known as NGC 206, the disk of the galaxy itself, and multiple dust lanes.
+At a dark sky site with the Milky Way clearly visible overhead, an 8” telescope like the SkyView Pro—even with its mediocre optics—shows us details of thousands of galaxies and the beautiful spiral arms of several dozen of them.
+Whereas under the city sky, only the brightest galaxies can be seen as pale, dim fuzzballs.
+Under dark skies, however, I can easily see the spiral arms of M51 and M33 (M101 and M81 are a bit tougher), the dust lanes of M82 and M108, and numerous details in the Andromeda Galaxy, M31, such as its two orbiting companions, M32 and M110, a clump of stars known as NGC 206, the disk of the galaxy itself, and multiple dust lanes.

 Uranus and Neptune are pale bluish specks, too small to resolve any cloud details on, but a couple of their moons may be visible with the SkyView Pro 8—albeit barely.
 Neptune’s moon Triton is the easiest, followed by Titania and Oberon around Uranus, which are not only dimmer than Triton but also actually washed out by Uranus’ glare.

-Keep in mind that finding many of these targets-as well as keeping them in the field of view and putting the eyepiece in a comfortable position-is going to be a bit of a headache with the SkyView Pro 8”.
-What we’ve listed is what it can do, not what you’re likely to be able to get on your first night out, or second.
+Keep in mind that finding many of these targets, as well as keeping them in the field of view and putting the eyepiece in a comfortable position, is going to be a bit of a headache with the SkyView Pro 8”.
+What we’ve listed is what it can do, not what you’re likely to be able to get on your first night out or second.

 Zane Landers